micmejia/bible-dump/AMPC/Hebrews/Heb 1.md

-In many separate revelations [[^a]each of which set forth a portion of the Truth] and in different ways God spoke of old to [our] forefathers in _and_ by the prophets,
+In many separate revelations [each of which set forth a portion of the Truth] and in different ways God spoke of old to [our] forefathers in _and_ by the prophets,